Loes Geurts: International career

 On 20 August 2005, at the age of 19, Geurts was given her debut in the senior Netherlands national team by coach Vera Pauw, playing in a 4–0 defeat to Finland in Oulu.

 In 2006, Geurts was elevated to first-choice goalkeeper for the Netherlands when Marleen Wissink retired.
 Geurts played in every match as the Netherlands reached the semi-final of UEFA Women's Euro 2009.

 In June 2013, national team coach Roger Reijners selected Geurts in the squad for UEFA Women's Euro 2013 in Sweden.
 She was also part of the Dutch squads of the 2015 and 2019 World Cup as well as the winning team of the UEFA Women's Euro 2017.
+After the 2017 tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.